Ricardo-SS/Hackintosh-Yoga-520-i3-7100U/README.md

 - Delete the Resources and Tools folders inside the EFI - OC folder and replace them with the ones inside the themes file.

+# Disclaimer

+The hackintosh process is a relatively simple process, but there is always the risk of you damaging your device, here I am making available the files and procedure I used under "My equipment", I am not responsible for any misuse or wrong by whoever it is.
+The files are free to use, but not i will be responsible for any damage that you may cause on your equipment, the only one responsible will be you, who is who is performing the procedure, in this way, do at your own risk.

 # Credits